 If our students have an incredible and reasonable list of inconveniences with face-to-face classroom set-up, then they have an important decision to make!

-Online learning is considered one of the best options for learners who are with physical and health problems.
+Online learning is considered one of the best options for learners who are having physical and health problems.
 Learners with health and physical problems are given remote instructional support.

 Most Affordable Alternative to Education